2435043xia/HouseInformationSystem/readme.txt

-This project is house manager
+This project is city manager
+Now we will change this text